Every Day (2018 film): Plot

 Surprised to awaken in the body of Rhiannon herself, A sees it as an opportunity to get to know Rhiannon better.
 A promises to be respectful of Rhiannon's privacy and her life, not breaking up with Justin or looking at Rhiannon's naked body.
 Over the course of the day, A bonds with Rhiannon's mother, as well as her sister and father.

 The following day, having finally found the courage, Rhiannon breaks up with Justin.
 She immediately calls A for a weekend trip at her uncle's cabin.
 A, in the body of Xavier, talks about the day spent in Rhiannon's body.
 Rhiannon tells A that leaving a mark could be a good thing so people will know A exists, but A feels obligated to leave people's memories unchanged.

 At the end of the day, A kisses Rhiannon goodbye and plans to return the next day but does not, forcing Rhiannon to call her mother to pick her up.
 A later explains that day's body was undergoing a lung transplant.
 Rhiannon and A gradually become intimate and promise they will figure out how to maintain their relationship.

 A wakes in the body of the suicidal Kelsea, and Rhiannon convinces A to attempt to hold onto Kelsea's body for more than twenty-four hours, to keep her alive until Kelsea's father can be alerted to her struggles.
 A is successful, and Rhiannon convinces A to stay in the body of her classmate, Alexander, so they can remain together.
 Though this seems to work for a short time, A is unwilling to take over somebody else's life permanently.

 Alone with Rhiannon at Alexander's house, A tells her that they cannot realistically be together forever, that Alexander himself is perfect for Rhiannon, and that A would be keeping her from that someone.
 Realizing that this is their last night together, Rhiannon and A dance and talk; as they wait for midnight, A tells her that "this is the nice note" – alluding to Rhiannon's comment to Justin about ending their day together on "a nice note".

-The next day, A awakens in another body and drives to New York while Rhiannon meets Alexander at school.
+The next day, A awakens in the body of Katie and drives to New York while Rhiannon meets Alexander at school.